triton-inference-server/backend/examples/backends/bls/README.md

 1. This backend does not support batching.
 2. This backend does not support decoupled models.
 3. This backend does not support GPU tensors.
-4. The model configuraion should be strictly set as the comments described in [backend.cc](./src/backend.cc).
+4. The model configuration should be strictly set as the comments described in [backend.cc](./src/backend.cc).

 You can implement your custom backend that is not limited to the limitations